GPPC Blog

 One of the primary causes of UTIs in women is that they have shorter urethra than men.
 However, some women are more prone to UTIs compared to others.
 Women who are going through menopause typically have a higher chance of getting a UTI due to a reduction in their estrogen levels.
 Some women are genetically predisposed to UTIs.
 Sexual intercourse can trigger and also increase the frequency of UTIs, as can the use of diaphragms and condoms with spermicidal foam.

 Sometimes the cause of UTIs is an abnormality in the urinary tract.
-Such abnormalities include diverticula that harbor bacteria in the bladder or urethra or blockages, such as an enlarged bladder, that prevents the body from completely draining urine from the bladder.
-Individuals with diabetes are also at a higher risk, as their bodies don’t fight germs off as well.
+Examples include diverticula that harbor bacteria in the bladder or urethra or blockages, such as an enlarged bladder, that prevent the body from completely draining urine from the bladder.
+Individuals with diabetes are also at a higher risk for these infections, as their bodies don’t fight germs off as well.

 To decrease the risk of UTI, it is helpful to drink plenty of fluids, refrain from putting off urinating, or not fully emptying the bladder due to being in a rush to urinate.
-Drinking cranberry juice or taking over-the-counter cranberry supplements can also help prevent UTIs.
+Drinking cranberry juice or taking over-the-counter cranberry supplements can also help some patients, though it should be noted that cranberry juice or supplements cannot actually treat a UTI, and have not conclusively been linked to UTI prevention, either.

 find a provider doctorIcon-white.png